What Does It Mean To Pray in God’s Will?

 The writer’s point is that God’s will is active, always ongoing, always being worked out.

-But the problem with using prayer to demand God do something is that we cannot truly know His will on some things until it all plays out and we then see the outcome.
+So while I am in no way attacking the name it and claim it, folks because that’s not my place, I do want to say that the problem with using prayer to demand God do something is that we cannot truly know His will on some things until it all plays out and we see the outcome.

 This is why we pray by asking Him for what we think is best based on what we know about Him.

-Yes, the closer we get to Him, the clearer His will becomes, but more than that: the closer we get to Him, the more we trust Him, even when we do not understand His ways or His will.
+The closer we get to the Lord, the clearer His will becomes, but more than that, the closer we get to Him, the more we trust Him, even when we do not understand His ways or His will.

 Never be afraid to ask.